guo-yong-zhi/WordCloud-Gallery/README.md

     density = 0.7) |> generate!
 paint(wc, "highdensity.png")
 ```
 But you may find that doesn't work.
-That is because there should be at least 1 pixel gap between two words, which is controlled by the `border` parameter (default 1) in `wordcloud`.
+That is because there should be at least 1 pixel gap between two words, which is controlled by the `spacing` parameter (default 1) in `wordcloud`.
 While, when the picture is small, 1 pixel is expensive.
 So, that can be done as follows:
 ```julia
 wc = wordcloud(
     processtext(open(pkgdir(WordCloud)*"/res/alice.txt"), stopwords=WordCloud.stopwords_en ∪ ["said"]),